 “Right at the initial Step-in Circle Listening exercise, I quickly realized that TLC employed a different approach to trial practice.
 While my previous trial advocacy training focused solely on the fundamentals of trial practice, TLC taught me to remain cognizant that one’s genuine, inner-most thoughts, feelings, emotions, and experiences are critical factors that should be constantly evaluated during trial preparation and practice.” – CA 2018 Regional Attendee

 TLC has a number of different formats for its Regional Seminars, be it the large Urban Regional in Southern CA for 200+ attendees; a Constellation Regional limited to only 30 attendees; or the traditional 4-day Regional Seminar for up to 100 attendees as will be held in Hunt, Texas next month.
 Ron and Paula have helped organize the Texas Regional for the past 4 years and they continue to be excited about being a part of this compelling 4-day seminar which begins on Thursday night and ends at Sunday noon.“The faculty is very involved right from the beginning.
-We start the day before with a faculty meeting so that we can participate in our own faculty-psychodrama and get in tune with each other so we are ready to give the students the best methods and tools that we can.
-Gerry has taught us, ‘Never ask our students to do anything that we ourselves are not willing to do.’” – Paula Elliott-Estefan
+We start the day before with a faculty meeting so that we can participate in our own faculty-psychodrama and get in tune with each other so we are ready to give the students the best methods and tools that we can.” – Paula Elliott-Estefan

 Discovering the Story is the basic foundation for everything at TLC.
 “You can’t effectively select a jury, give an opening statement, or question a witness if you don’t know your client’s story.
 Discovering a story is foundational.
 It’s what absolutely has to be done in order to do all the other things associated with successfully trying the case.
 If you don’t know the story; the real story beyond a set of facts, you can’t tell the story.
 So many times, lawyers who have been practicing for a long while start to pigeon-hole their clients’ cases, thinking that every neck injury in an auto accident or every slip and fall is all the same.
 This completely depersonalizes and dehumanizes the case, and the impact it had on clients.
 Then attorneys take it to the next step and will catch themselves saying, ‘Oh, I’ve heard that story before.’ or ‘ I know exactly what story I’m going to tell.
 I’ve told it a hundred times before.’
 What we will teach at the upcoming TLC Regional is that you don’t know exactly what story you’re going to tell the jury because you haven’t yet invested yourself in that client and his or her real story.. but I emphasize the word “yet”.
 After this Regional, no student will leave without having been given the opportunity to learn how to discover the story of one of their cases that they are working on.” – Ron Estefan